 A mixture of small country roads makes the Creuse area ideal for cycling or hiking.
 Naked hiking may not be exactly legal but because of the low population in the area, the chances of getting caught are pretty small.
 So yes, it’s possible, we’ve hiked some trails naked, but it’s at your own risk.
 If you’re willing to put on some pants during your holiday, the area has even more to offer… Nearby Creuse Nature you can find the sleepy town Boussac with its impressive castle which has a collection of antiques that will blow the mind of every connoisseur.
 The town Toulx-Sainte-Croix is another must-visit spot with a nice 11th-century church and a watchtower that provides the most magnificent views of the area.

 Staff of Creuse Nature

-There once was a Dutch couple called Els and Reinier who dreamed of building their own naturist campground in France.
+There once was a Dutch couple called Els and Reinier who dreamed of building their own naturist campsite in France.
 Today you can see for yourself how this fairytale turned out to be.
-Many years after they first set foot on just some domain in France they’ve turned it into a successful eco naturist campground, the only one in the Creuse department.
+Many years after they first set foot on just some domain in France they’ve turned it into a successful eco naturist campsite, the only one in the Creuse department.
 They’ve carefully looked after not becoming too commercial and succeeded very much in fulfilling their dreams.

-Creuse Nature can be seen as the perfect mix between a commercial campground where all necessary facilities are available and the common naturist club where a friendly atmosphere is the most important facet and where volunteers return happily year after year to help to maintain their favorite naturist destination.
+Creuse Nature can be seen as the perfect mix between a commercial campsite where all necessary facilities are available and the common naturist club where a friendly atmosphere is the most important facet and where volunteers return happily year after year to help to maintain their favorite naturist destination.

 Guests at Creuse Nature